SomeAIArchitect/terraform-provider-thundercompute/README.md

 Terraform provider for managing [Thunder Compute](https://thundercompute.com) GPU cloud resources: instances, SSH keys, and snapshots.

+**UPD: About a month ago kind guys from Thunder Compute vendored this repo into their own by my request:** [here](https://github.com/Thunder-Compute/terraform-provider-thundercompute).

+Any further development of this repo is discontinued.

 ## Requirements

 - [Terraform](https://developer.hashicorp.com/terraform/downloads) >= 1.0